 How to protect systems while shifting to the cloud

 Organizations need to take the time to learn their cloud environments — including its security features and settings — as well as learn how to modify credentials and permissions.
 Aside from regularly auditing their cloud assets for misconfigurations, organizations should have integrated protection with advanced, consolidated, and adaptive security solutions that provide real-time protection as well as continuous compliance.

 Cyberthreats continue to not only rise but also transform into more insidious variants.
 Organizations face a constant barrage of threats that can affect their bottom lines: the estimated losses that financial institutions can potentially incur yearly is anywhere between US$100 – 300 billion.
-And as businesses turn to the cloud to improve their infrastructure and processes, cybercriminals are quick to follow suit, crafting threats that compromise cloud platforms and applications.
+And as businesses turn to the cloud to improve their infrastructure and processes, cybercriminals are quick to follow suit, crafting threats that compromise cloud platforms and application security.